ummaromanasama/LinkedIn_Bot/README.md

 ![](images/LinkedIn_Message.gif)

 **Final Thoughts** 🧠 </br>
-Realistically speaking, I will be utilizing the following programs when I attend networking events where I meet a handful of people who I want to connect with via LinkedIn.
-In addition, I would run the scripts if I wanted to send a message to a subgroup of people about a particular subject.
+Realistically speaking, I will be utilizing the following scripts after attending a networking event where I meet a handful of people who I want to connect with via LinkedIn.
+In addition, I would run the program if I wanted to send a message to a subgroup of people about a particular subject in question such as information about a companies internship program.

 ---
 **Let's Connect!** 🔗 </br>